DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 #### Creating a New Contact

-To create a new contact, you need to at least provide a client-side unique identifier for the contact as the `userSuppliedId`.
+To create a new contact, you need to at least provide a client-side unique identifier known as the `userSuppliedId`.
 The `userSuppliedId` is a per-endpoint unique identifier, used to ensure idempotence.
 Ensuring idempotence means that if the same request is issued more than once, it will not result in repeated actions.
 Optionally, you can also provide an `email`, `firstName`, and `lastName`.
 Here is a sample request:

 ```json
 POST https://www.lightrail.com/v1/contacts